 Deep Learning had its moment of truth in 2012 in the Imagenet Challenge.
 Since then it has been used to crack very difficult problems in computer vision, language and speech processing - something that humans have not been able to solve so far in the entire history of evolution.

-So why do we keep hearing that Deep Learning does not work?
+Why do we keep hearing that Deep Learning does not work?

 Partly because chatbots like Microsoft’s Tay made some real gaffes when chatting with users and had to be pulled out.
 Or Google’s image recognition algorithm classified humans as gorillas.